 Device Error

+You may be able to base your defense on the breathalyzer machine itself.
+As we’ve all experienced, technology has its faults and flaws.
 Like all machines, breathalyzers require maintenance.
-If the machine is not properly taken care of or calibrated, it will not function properly.
-The sensor will not take an accurate reading of the individual’s BAC.
+If the machine is not properly taken care of or calibrated, it will not function properly and the sensor will not take an accurate reading of the individual’s BAC.
 It is the responsibility of law enforcement officers to ensure that they properly and regularly calibrate the device prior to use.

 Improper Training